alanbrown/cranbrook-court-articles/articles.md

 ### 26. Share transfers

-26.—(1) Shares may be transferred by means of an instrument of transfer in any usual form or any other form approved by the directors, which is executed by or on behalf of the transferor.
+26.—(1) Shares may be transferred immediately upon the completion of the sale of each flat to the Owner allot to the Owner of each Flat one share on the capitol of the Company for cash at par.

 (2) No fee may be charged for registering any instrument of transfer or other document relating to or affecting the title to any share.